 The Metering Provider must establish that the accuracy class of all the metering equipment associated with an metering installation and any documentation verifying the errors of current transformers, voltage transformers and meters show compliance with the Rules.
 The name plate data reflects the design accuracy class of the metering equipment.

-The Metering Provider must carry out all reasonable directions of the responsible person to establish metering installation compliance.
+The Metering Provider must carry out all reasonable directions of the metering coordinator to establish metering installation compliance.

 Multiplier Validation